Android & iOS app developer guide

 Develop app that fill current market needs

 Financial situation is but an example.
 Market needs are defined by the users and their requirements, pains and wants.
-If you’re looking to launch an app for young people, make sure you know what they need now, fashion changes quickly, but once you stick your foot in the door at the right moment, you’re in for a treat.
+If you’re looking to launch a user friendly app for young people, make sure you know what they need now, fashion changes quickly, but once you stick your foot in the door at the right moment, you’re in for a treat.
 Research the market now, compare to other markets that may be a bit ahead of yours.
 Get a clear and broad view of contemporary needs and then decide if the time for your app has come, maybe it’s passed and maybe it’s still the future.

 3. Business plan for mobile app concept